jolliff3/jolliff3.github.io/content/posts/reflection1.md

 I spoke with my supervisor about the various ideas I had, as well as my concerns.
 I found our discussion to be helpful and he echoed my concerns that as a business we shouldn’t be striving to do the bare minimum, but he encouraged me to continue exploring the green energy certificates and the policy surrounding them to better understand them.

 In Engineers Australia sustainability policy (Sustainability Policy, 2014), one of the ways members must promote sustainable practices is through understanding: “[members must] maintain an up-to-date knowledge and understanding of sustainability principles, and practices relevant to their area of practice”.
-As I read through this
+As I read this, I became aware that not only is it useful to understand a topic - it is an engineer's responsibility to understand.

 &nbsp;
 &nbsp;